 What does Acupuncture treatment involve?

-This brochure provides some background information as an aid to clients who are considering acupuncture treatment for their pet.
+This information provides some background information as an aid to clients who are considering acupuncture treatment for their pet.
 The treatments are generally well tolerated by the animal and are normally performed in a consultation room with the owner present.

 Each treatment lasts 10-30 minutes and most frequently occur at weekly intervals.
 Some animals will improve rapidly after a treatment, others may get a little worse for about a day before improving and others will need several treatments before any improvement is noted.